RISC-KC/basic_rv32s/README.md

 ### modules/

-clean RTL source code of actual synthesized core.
+Clean RTL source code of actual synthesized core.

 ### testbenches/

-testbench RTL code of each module ( top module, module instances )
+Testbench RTL code of each module ( top module, module instances )
 result with `.vvp` and waveform `.vcd` files included.

+### fpga/

+Vivado project files for FPGA synthesis and implementation.
+Contains such as `.xpr` `.xdc` files to import the whole project easily.

 ---